The Prince of Homburg (play): Stage translations

 The play's popularity outside Germany may be traced to the famous 1951 Avignon production by Jean Vilar, with Gérard Philipe as the prince and Jeanne Moreau as Natalie.
 Incidental music for the production was commissioned from Maurice Jarre (his first score).
 The following year, the play was revived by Philipe and Jean Le Poulain at the Théâtre des Champs-Élysées.
 This version does not follow Kleist's original in some particulars.
 In the final scene, when a blindfold is removed, the prince finds himself in a church about to be married with Natalie.

 In 1976 the play was chosen to open the theatre in the Royal Exchange in Manchester.
 It was translated by Jonathan Griffin and directed by Caspar Wrede with Tom Courtney in the title role.

+Also in 1976, the play received its professional American premiere, at the Brooklyn Academy of Music in a Chelsea Theater Center production starring Frank Langella.
+The production was filmed for WNET's Theater in America series.

 In 2002, Neil Bartlett adapted and directed a co-production of the play performed in the Swan Theatre of the Royal Shakespeare Company's and at the Lyric Theatre Hammersmith.
 The Elector was played by James Laurenson, the Prince by Dan Fredenburgh and Count Heinrich by Will Keen.

 In 2009, Marie-José Malis toured, with a French-language version created with the help of Alain Badiou, explicitly asking audience members in a session held prior to the staging whether there were any other possibility than the death of the Prince, and making discussion on the topic part of the experience of the play.
 The day before the staging in Arles, on May 14, 2009, she held a public discussion in the theatre, asking the public whether they had any suggestions as to how the play should end, as she herself was still undecided as to how to end the play.
 This fostering of discussion was itself an important element of the re-staging of the play.
 In the event, on that first night in Arles at least, the Prince and Natalia and a soldier friendly to their cause shoot their way out of the place in which the Prince is to be executed.